“A genome is an organism’s entire single set of DNA which have all the information needed for an organism to grow”.

 Sometimes, DNA polymerase inserts the wrong nucleotide or some external factor damages our DNA, it happens!

-DNA repair pathway helps to seal those damaged gaps or repairing the wrong mismatched nucleotides.
+DNA repair pathway helps to seal those damaged gaps or repair the wrong mismatched nucleotides.

 Non-homologous end-joining and direct DNA repair are the two DNA repair pathways by which our DNA is maintained in proper order.

-“Change in the nucleotide sequence or alteration in the DNA structure in called mutation.”
+“Change in the nucleotide sequence or alteration in the DNA structure is called a mutation.”